Chizaram-Igolo/todo-management-app/README.md

 2. How to Start the Application
 3. Directory Structure
 4. Security Measures
-5.

 ## 1. Overview

 This project utilizes Next.js as well as Server Side Rendering to update the page on each request after building.
 I followed best practices in Next.js and TypeScript as much as possible such as typing every component and object using in the application.
 I also avoided the use of the "any" type.

-Below is a check list which encapsulates the requirements given to me for the assignment:
+Below is a check list which encapsulates the major technical requirements given to me for the assignment:

 :white_check_mark: Used Next.js with SSR